 More about the weather and climateBest Time To Visit

-In the Wet season (October to April), the game reserve is beautifully green due to regular rain.
-The precipitation also washes the dust of the Dry season (May to September) out of the air, allowing clear views of the landscape.
-But the thick vegetation hampers wildlife watching.
-If this is your priority, it’s best to visit Ithala in the drier months, when the undergrowth thins out, and animals are more easily spotted.
+Ithala is beautifully green in the wet summer months (October to April) due to regular rain.
+This precipitation also washes the dust of the Dry season (May to September) out of the air, allowing clear views of the landscape.
+But the thick vegetation hampers wildlife viewing, so if seeing animals is your priority, it’s best to visit Ithala in the drier winter months, when the undergrowth thins out.

 More about the best time to visit